sujin-park/sujin-park/README.md

 ### Welcome to my Park ! :deciduous_tree:

-- I love communicating with any engineer.
+- I really like to talk to all engineers.
 I'm interested in Web technology. :kissing_heart:
 - I'm currently interested in Vue.js, React.js, TDD, Open Source and UX.

 <!--